-- matched funding-grant funding must be matched dollar for dollar with cash funding; in-kind contributions may be included - regional status of open space-you must demonstrate the regional qualities of the open-space project for which you are seeking funding and contribution to Green Grid.
+- matched funding grant funding must be matched dollar for dollar with cash funding; in-kind contributions may be included. - regional status of open space you must demonstrate the regional qualities of the open-space project for which you are seeking funding and its contribution to the Green Grid.